-Leaving Belgrade, the quieter direction to go is south.
-If you’ve come for winter, head to Kopaonik for skiing, or to Zlatibor if you not one for sliding on slopes.
-In summer months, the Zlatibor region is also worth visiting for gentle immersion into rural life.
+Not far from the capital are rolling plains dotted with welcoming villages, winter ski resorts and summer hiking spots, castles nestled in jagged mountains and monasteries hidden in the foliage of national parks.
+If you come in winter, head to Kopaonik for skiing, or try Zlatibor if you’re not one for sliding on the slopes.
+In summer months, the Zlatibor region is great for gentle immersion into rural life.
 Spend a few days exploring the folklore, superstition and tradition of proud villages (including the not-really-real Drvengrad village) and ride the delightfully disorienting Šargan 8 railway.

-If you are looking for aural inspiration down south, brass bands battle it out every year over four heady days at the trumpet festival.
-The otherwise sleepy town of Guča is taken to a whole new decibel level each year as the region’s Roma musicians outshine international guests who watch in awe as cheeks and competition flare.
+Further south towards Kosovo, Novi Pazar is a hotchpotch of east and west.
+The mostly Muslim town is dotted with Islamic minarets, ruined hammams and old cafes still serving Turkish coffee, but not far outside you’ll discover some of the loveliest Orthodox Christian monasteries in the country.
+If you’re looking for louder inspiration down south, brass bands battle it out every year over four heady days at the famous Guča trumpet festival.
+This otherwise sleepy town is taken to a whole new decibel level each year as the region’s Roma musicians outshine international guests who watch in awe as cheeks and competition flare.

 Standing inside an Orthodox church, the air thick with sweet incense and walls awash with colourful frescoes, or walking through lush parkland to find remote monasteries carrying on as they have for centuries, will make you feel as though you’ve somehow stumbled into another world.
-And you’ll be glad that you did before too many other people find out that this special country is almost as easy and accessible as the rest of Europe – but without the costs and queues.
+And you’ll be glad that you did before too many other people find out that this special country is almost as easy and accessible as the rest of Europe – but without the costs and the queues.